scottfalbo/data-structures-and-algorithms/c-sharp/README.md

 Reverse array code challenge.

 ## Challenge
-Write a method to reverse an array without using an built in libraries or methods.
+Write a method to reverse an array without using any built in libraries or methods.

 ## Approach & Efficiency
-I'm using a while loop iterate over the array and swapping the first and last indexes moving inwards.
+I'm using a while loop to iterate over the array, swapping the first and last indexes moving inwards.
 Iteration stops when it reaches the center of the array.

 ## Solution
 ![array reverse whiteboard](./assets/array-reverse.jpg)